SonarSource/SonarTS/README.md

 To run the ruling test:
 ```
-yarn ruling
+npm run ruling
-yarn ruling -- --rule <RuleFileName> # to run ruling for a single rule
+npm run ruling -- --rule <RuleFileName> # to run ruling for a single rule
-yarn ruling -- --update # to update the snapshots
+npm run ruling -- --update # to update the snapshots
-yarn ruling -- --rule <RuleFileName> --update # it is possible to combine both options
+npm run ruling -- --rule <RuleFileName> --update # it is possible to combine both options
 ```

 ### Tools we use